giatronchin/ObsidianVault-repo/Cisco CCNA/Trunking Configuration.md

 Use the `no switchport trunk allowed vlan` and the `no switchport trunk native vlan` commands to remove the allowed VLANs and reset the native VLAN of the trunk.
 When it is reset to the default state, the trunk allows all VLANs and uses VLAN 1 as the native VLAN.

-## Dynamic Trunking Protocol
+## <mark>Dynamic Trunking Protocol</mark> #dtp

 An interface can be set to trunking or nontrunking, or to negotiate trunking with the neighbor interface.
 Trunk negotiation is managed by DTP, which operates on a point-to-point basis only, between network devices.

 DTP is a Cisco proprietary protocol that is automatically enabled on Catalyst 2960 and Catalyst 3650 Series switches.
 DTP manages trunk negotiation only if the port on the neighbor switch is configured in a trunk mode that supports DTP.
 Switches from other vendors do not support DTP.
-To enable trunking from a Cisco switch to a device that does not support DTP, use the **switchport mode trunk** and **switchport nonegotiate** interface configuration mode commands.
+To disable DTP or to enable static trunking from a Cisco switch **to a device that does not support DTP**, use the **switchport mode trunk** and **switchport nonegotiate** interface configuration mode commands.
 This causes the interface to become a trunk, but it will not generate DTP frames.

 ```
 S1(config-if)# switchport mode trunk